lbryio/lbry.com/content/faq/tipping.md

 These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results, top, and [trending calculations](https://lbry.com/faq/trending).
 It also helps secure the winning [vanity name claims](/faq/naming).

 Version 0.34 of the Desktop application also has a experimental setting for supporting claims without tipping.
-This means you help the publisher rank up their content, but you can redeem your deposit at anytime.
+By default, creators will also see the Support button on their own content.
+When supporting other content, you help the publisher [boost their discoverability](https://lbry.com/faq/trending) and secure their [vanity claim names](/faq/naming), but you can redeem your deposit at anytime.
 [Learn more below](#supports)

 ### How do I send a tip?